rasdani/reasoning-gym/GALLERY.md

 - Only one disk can be moved at a time.
 - A larger disk cannot be placed on top of a smaller disk.
 - All disks must be on a peg at all times.

-Example:
+Provide the sequence of moves.

+Formatting guidelines:
+- Each instruction should be placed on a single line.
+- Each line should be formatted as 'Move disk X from Peg Y to Peg Z'
+- Do not include any other text or formatting.

+Answer: Move disk 1 from Peg 3 to Peg 2
+Move disk 2 from Peg 3 to Peg 1
+Move disk 1 from Peg 2 to Peg 1
+Move disk 3 from Peg 3 to Peg 2
 Move disk 1 from Peg 1 to Peg 3
 Move disk 2 from Peg 1 to Peg 2
 Move disk 1 from Peg 3 to Peg 2

-Provide the sequence of moves.
-Formatting guidelines:
-Each instruction should be placed on a single line.
-Each line should be formatted as 'Move disk X from Peg Y to Peg Z' Do not include any other text or formatting.

-Answer: ['Move disk 1 from Peg 3 to Peg 2', 'Move disk 2 from Peg 3 to Peg 1', 'Move disk 1 from Peg 2 to Peg 1', 'Move disk 3 from Peg 3 to Peg 2', 'Move disk 1 from Peg 1 to Peg 3', 'Move disk 2 from Peg 1 to Peg 2', 'Move disk 1 from Peg 3 to Peg 2']
 Metadata: {'num_disks': 3, 'num_pegs': 3, 'start_peg': 3, 'target_peg': 2, 'auxiliary_pegs': [1], 'solution_length': 7}

 Example 2: